 - Table of contents

-- Chapter by chapter synopsis (an abstract of max 300 words of each chapter)
+- Chapter by chapter synopsis: an abstract of each chapter (300 words each)

 - Format (images, tables, diagrams, word count including references and notes)

-- Possible reviewers’ names and contact information (proposals and manuscripts will be peer-reviewed, ideally by the same 2 reviewers at each stage)
+- Possible reviewers’ names and contact information: all proposals and manuscripts will be peer-reviewed